notus-sh/cocooned/npm/README.md

 #### `animate: [Boolean]`

 Toggle animations when moving or removing an item from the form.
-Default value depend on detected support of the [Web Animation API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API).
+Default value depend on detected support of the [Web Animation API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Animations_API) and browser's accessibility settings about reduced motion.

 #### `duration: [Integer]`